bmelons/flaskmix/README.md

-# flaskmix
+# Flaskmix
-or flaskomix
+or Flaskomix
-or flask comics
+or Flask Comics
-whatever
+^whatever^

+# About
-this is a framework made in like a week to host a webcomic in because i don't like using wordpress, it makes me feel dirty and i don't like php either so i made this in python and flask.
+this is a framework made in like a week to host a webcomic in because i don't like using wordpress, it makes me feel dirty and i don't like php either so i made this in python.

+this is made for one image per page story comics i.e no random button

+# Features
+- a main series option
+- side content option
+- admin panel on website.com/admin or website.com/admin

 ## Environment